 - Celebrate the launch by ordering some FREE posters of previous winners’ poems alongside 2018 judge Daljit Nagra.

 If you have any questions, do get in touch with us.
-We can’t wait to read your poems.

 The Poetry Society

 22 Betterton Street